Stun Gun vs. TASER: What’s the Difference?

 Stun gun vs. TASER: Reusability

 The projectile nature of a TASER renders its wires and propellant unusable after one or two shots, depending on the model.
-Swapping out the TASER cartridge is easy, but it gives you less options when deterring an attack and spare cartridges are expensive.
+Swapping out the TASER cartridge is easy, but it gives you fewer options when deterring an attack, and spare cartridges are expensive.

 Most stun guns use a rechargeable battery and don't use projectiles.
 You can use them as long as the battery still has some juice.